Guidelines for sacral and mobile spine isolated recurrence

 |You have had radiation, your doctors will need to determine whether you can have further high-dose radiation. |

 The following flow chart illustrates the possible options for a mobile spine or sacral isolated recurrence, as discussed in the sections below.

 If your original tumor ruptured during previous surgery or was taken out in more than one piece (not en-bloc), your doctors will need to determine whether you can receive high-dose radiation.

 | || |

-A comprehensive palliative and Care given to improve the quality of life of patients who have a serious or life-threatening disease. plan should be part of your overall treatment plan, to help address any side effects or other quality of life concerns and provide support for you and your family members.
+No matter what treatment path is recommended for you, a comprehensive palliative and Care given to improve the quality of life of patients who have a serious or life-threatening disease. plan should be part of your overall treatment plan, to help address any side effects or other quality of life concerns and provide support for you and your family members.